alex47/WaterCollection/README.md

 Written purely in QML.

-The program calculates how many units of water would be accumulated between the bars if if rained.
+The program calculates how many units of water would be accumulated between the bars if it rained.

 See this explanation:
 ![GitHub Logo](/screenshot/1571459700526.png)